feathersjs/feathers/docs/api/hooks.md

 }
 ```

-Any around hook can be wrapped around another function, essentially becoming a middleware function.
-Calling `await next()` will either call the next middleware in the chain or the original function if all middleware have run.
+Any around hook can be wrapped around another function.
+Calling `await next()` will either call the next hook in the chain or the original function if all hooks have run.

 ## Hook flow

-In general, hooks are executed in the order [they are registered](#registering-hooks) with `before` hooks running before the service method is called.
+In general, hooks are executed in the order [they are registered](#registering-hooks) with `around` hooks running first.
 Hooks are executed in the following order:

 - `around` hooks (before `await next()`)
 - `before` hooks